"See Updated User Manual"

 Sample page from Tabular (printable) Reports (monthly summaries):

-Download Now!!!
+Download Now or Purchase!!!
 All programs use I-P and SI (metric) units and run under:

 Microsoft Windows® 10 Preferred.